Ferguson Police Officer In Critical Condition

 Q: How can community policing improve relationships between law enforcement and the community?

 A: Community policing involves assigning officers to specific neighborhoods, encouraging them to build relationships with residents, and working collaboratively to address local problems.
-This approach can foster trust, improve communication, and promote a sense of shared responsibility for public safety.
+This approach can support trust, improve communication, and promote a sense of shared responsibility for public safety.

 Q: What role do body-worn cameras play in policing?